 The best thing you can do is to get people talking.

-Tell short stories that contain human emotion.
+What I mean is: tell short stories that contain human emotion.
 I recommend arming yourself with an arsenal of anecdotes.
 Put some time in and think about your life experiences that have a moral or some human interest.

 Then practice those stories until you’re confident and they feel good.
 Make sure they’re not longer than about thirty seconds.
 Shorter is better.